A quick search on my blog posts, I can see a handful of times I have told you to “should” something.

 But if it’s a should and not something you want to do, it feels heavy.

 A friend of mine is a writer and she believed that she “should’ be a coach.
-She believed that is what she had to do in order to reach her destination: To be a writer.
+She believed that is what she had to do to reach her destination: To be a writer.

 Should, just like doubt, kills dreams!